errantmind/faf-dns-proxy/README.md

 4. If it is not in the cache, FaF encrypts your request and sends it to (one or more) upstream DNS resolvers.
 5. Upon receiving a response from an upstream DNS resolver, FaF answers your device's original query.

+You can run and use `faf-dns-proxy` locally, or deploy it somewhere and use it from there.
+I run it locally on each of my computers.

 ## Configuration

 There is no configuration file as the defaults will serve most users well.
 If you want to add / edit the default upstream DNS providers, or the TTL override, make the necessary changes in the source file `statics.rs`.